Review of 10276 in Two Months

 Reviewed by R. Murry

 The human psyche is very frail when it comes to the question of love.
-In my opinion the five senses of sight, hearing, taste, smell, and touch, must confirm that question before it is answered.
-Ms. Ang’s protagonist, in her novel 10276 in Two Months, using social media’s Facebook, does not confirm all her senses in deciding her love for another because of the distance factor – he is on the other side of the world.
+In my opinion, the five senses of sight, hearing, taste, smell, and touch, must confirm that issue before it is answered.
+Ms. Ang’s protagonist, in her novel 10276 in Two Months, using social media’s Facebook, does not establish all her senses in deciding her love for another because of the distance factor – he is on the other side of the world.

 Purchase at http://bit.ly/1k2JPJ1